anirvinKotaru/TechAssist/TechAssist2/INTEGRATION_SUMMARY.md

 - **SETUP_AUTH0_FIREBASE.md**: Detailed setup instructions
 - **Auth0Config.plist**: Configuration template (optional)

+## Generative AI Removal

+- Gemini-powered services (`GeminiService`, AI search view model, and assistant views) have been removed.
+- `ContentView` now only exposes dashboard, work orders, priority, and profile tabs.
+- `WorkOrderDetailView` no longer offers an AI assistance action; the call-to-action now focuses on supervisor escalation and resolution logging.
+- No Gemini API keys or related configuration placeholders remain in `Config`.

 ## Notes

 - The app falls back to sample data if Firebase is unavailable